Posted on 6/2/2017 in Digital Marketing

 - Update links on your site to use HTTPS Lastly, repoint all of your links from HTTP to HTTPS – this can be done with a global rewrite server-side

-If you have any questions or need advice on how to make the switch to HTTPS, contact us and one of our technical support staff can guide you through the process.
+If you have any questions or need advice on how to set up SSL, contact us and one of our technical support staff can guide you through the process.

 Optimize Your Website